 Why should on-the-job training be part of modern HR strategy?

 Incorporating OJT into the modern HR strategy enables people to overcome learning curves and perform quality work.
-In turn, helping people succeed in their jobs contributes to their engagement and the overall proper functioning of the organization.
+In turn, helping people to succeed in their job contributes to their engagement and the overall proper functioning of the organization.